mdj0025/2210-hands-on/getting-started/README.md

 1. Click on *Upload* in the left pane of the workbench and follow the instructions to upload the `WarEagle.java` file.
 1. Click *Submit*.
 1. View the Submission Report in the terminal window at the bottom of the workbench.
+	- The submission report is simply the output of compiling, running a checkstyle audit, and executing JUnit tests.
+It is exactly what you would see at the command line if you were doing this yourself.
+	- The submission report doesn't record a grade.
+Grading only occurs once the submission deadline is passed.

 ## jGRASP